msjimc/RunningWindowsProgramsOnLinux/mint-21-3-mate.md

 ## Starting point

-Mint 21.3 "Virginia" was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, with 40 GB hard disk (VirtualBox) or dynamically resizing hard disk (HyperV) and was configured with the default settings.
+Mint 21.3 "Virginia" was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, with 40 GB hard disk (VirtualBox)  and was configured with the default settings.
 The chosen ISO image was pre-configured to use the Mate Desktop.

+***Note:*** Mint 21.3 can not be installed on HyperV so only the virtualbox installation was tested.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.